A Postcard from Distomo

 *

-When my grandfather, whom I call Ankong, was seven, the Japanese invaded his hometown of Linyi, in the eastern province of Shandong, China.
-By the time he’d turned twelve, his father, accused of being part of the Japanese opposition movement, had been captured, tortured, executed, and beheaded.
+When my grandfather, whom I call Ankong, was seven, the Japanese invaded his hometown of Linyi, in China’s eastern province of Shandong.
+By the time he’d turned twelve, his father had been tortured, executed, and beheaded.
+He was a high school principal, and as the rumor goes, one of his students had accused him of being part of the Japanese opposition movement.

 The Japanese occupied Linyi for seven years, until the end of the Second World War.
 After his father’s death, Ankong’s mother disappeared with his baby brother.
-His younger siblings sent off to an orphanage, Ankong fled south: the first leg of an exodus that eventually took him to the Philippines.
-There, in a village on Negros Island, he met my grandmother, my Amma, whose father, brothers, and uncles had once lined up before the Japanese machine guns and lived.
+His younger siblings sent off to an orphanage, Ankong fled south—the first leg of an exodus that eventually took him to the Philippines.
+There, in a village on Negros, he met my grandmother, my Amma, whose father, brothers, and uncles had once lined up before the Japanese machine guns and lived.

-There’s a picture of Ankong, sixty-eight, during his final trip to Linyi.
+There’s a picture of Ankong, then sixty-eight, during his final trip to Linyi.
 He’s kneeling in the dirt of the Cemetery of the Revolutionary Martyrs of East China, which honors those who were killed for resisting the Japanese.
 Behind him crouch my mother and my aunt.
 Both are smiling; he is not.
-In the center sits a bouquet of flowers.
+A bouquet of flowers sits in the center.

 My mother used to tell me Ankong’s father was buried in that cemetery.
-Recently, she returned with a correction from my great-aunt: in fact, he’d been buried in a completely different cemetery in Linyi.
-Only Ankong knew where it was.
-Years ago, Ankong had been there to visit his father’s grave and found the area razed for construction.
-“All the tombs and tombstones were gone and turned into flat land,” my great-aunt wrote.
+Recently, she returned with a correction from Ankong’s sister, who said their father was buried in a different cemetery in Linyi.
+Only Ankong knows—once knew—the location.
+Years ago, he had tried to visit his father’s grave there and found the area razed for construction.
+“All the tombs and tombstones were gone,” my great-aunt told me, “turned into flat land.”

 Papaioannou is herself a third-generation descendant of Distomo massacre survivors.
 Growing up, she told me, “we didn’t hear any other story, any other fairy tale from our grandmothers and grandfathers, except the story of the victims of the massacre.
 Again and again and again.”